rcoh/angle-grinder/README.md

 ##### Parse
 `parse "* pattern * otherpattern *" [from field] as a,b,c [nodrop]`: Parse text that matches the pattern into variables.
 Lines that don't match the pattern will be dropped unless `nodrop` is specified. `*` is equivalent to regular expression `.*` and is greedy.
 By default, `parse` operates on the raw text of the message.
 With `from field_name`, parse will instead process input from a specific column.
+Any whitespace in the parse expression will match _any_ whitespace character in the input text (eg. a literal tab).

 *Examples*:
 ```agrind